dabonetn/ppeb-cr/Docs-Test.md

 ### 2️⃣ **PS Ram Installtion**

-- PS Ram is 8 Pin Soic, so surface mount.
+- PS Ram is 8 Pin SOP , so surface mount skills are needed.
-- It requires u2 to be installed for standard operation, that will give you 2MB Sams memory.
+- It requires u2 to be installed for standard operation, and that will give you 2MB Sams memory.
 - Install u7 for 8mb Sams Ram, or leave off if you are planning to as rs232.

 ### 3️⃣ **Sideport Edge Connector**